To determine the correct parameter only a good connection to the measuring instrument is not enough.

 [equ.
 7]

-Below are the signals showed again from the coil-resistant series example circuit as discussed in "Instantaneous values".
+Below are the signals showed again from the example coil-resistant series circuit as discussed in "Instantaneous values".
 In this figure represents the black line the energy development in time as calculated with equation 7.

 [equ.
 8]